 Hotels across the country have sold-out signs hanging on their front doors.
 Sure, the business is running on the profitable side for most hotels, but maintaining quality standards and providing personalized services have gone for a toss.

-As a hotel manager or owner, this is where you might want to rethink the whole strategy and make it more aligned with what your customers want and expect from an establishment like yours.
+As a hotel manager or owner, you may want to rethink your whole strategy to better match it with how you improve the guest experience and what customers expect from a business like yours.

 Hire the right people